 - Salesforce is a cloud company, and it offers a trusted and multi-tenant cloud.

 - The Salesforce platform is the foundation of Salesforces’ services.
 It is powered by metadata and is made up of several different parts, such as data services, Artificial Intelligence, and robust APIs for development.

 - All apps sit on top of the Salesforce platform.
 Its pre-built offerings, namely, Sales Cloud and Marketing Cloud, along with apps you build using the platform, have consistent, powerful functionality.

-- Everything is integrated in Salesforce.
+- Everything is integrated with Salesforce.
 The platform technologies such as Einstein predictive intelligence and the lightning framework are built according to the users’ convenience.

 Core Architecture of Salesforce

 Before discussing the Salesforce architecture, let’s first go through the terminology of Salesforce architecture:

 - App: All metadata elements such as objects, Visualforce pages, classes, etc. are independent of an app.
 An app simply helps you cluster things visually.
 However, internal metadata has nothing to do with the app, but you’ll be able to have a similar tab, VF Page, etc. in multiple apps.

 - Instance: An instance of Salesforce is the particular configuration that you see when you log in to Salesforce.
 A Salesforce instance basically indicates server details for a particular Salesforce organization on which it lives.
 It is possible for many Salesforce instances to live on one server.
 While an instance is created based on the location of a user, it will be changed based on the region from where the user logs in.

 - Superpod: Superpod is the arrangement of frameworks and stack balancers, including outbound intermediary servers, system and capacity foundations, mail servers, SAN texture, and various other frameworks supporting different instances.